Forestcore – The Ultimate Nature Aesthetic

 If you’re living within the forestcore aesthetic, there’s no specific rulebook on what you can, can’t or should wear, but it can be helpful to gather ideas.

-• Corduroy, especially in dark colours, can set a cosy forestcore mood
+• Corduroy, especially in dark colors, can set a cozy forestcore mood

 • Slim to skinny or straight leg jeans, made from dark denim